meenu16411/breast_cancer_prediction/README.md

 ## Breast Cancer Prediction with Streamlit Integration

-This professional-grade project tackles breast cancer prediction using a meticulously trained Multi-Layer Perceptron (MLP) classifier and leverages the scikit-learn library.
+This project tackles breast cancer prediction using a meticulously trained Multi-Layer Perceptron (MLP) classifier and leverages the scikit-learn library.
 Additionally, a user-friendly Streamlit application empowers real-time predictions, fostering a comprehensive solution for both model development and user interaction.

 **Key Functionalities:**